 Fruits - Achenes 0.6-1.0 mm long, cylindrical, with 4-6 ribs, not winged, not beaked, pinkish tan, hairy, at least along the ribs.

 Habitat - Bottomland forests, swamps, sloughs, streambanks, pond margins, bottomland prairies, marshes, ditches, roadsides.

 Origin - Native to the U.S.

-Other info. - This interesting and distinctive species is found mostly in the southern quarter of the state, and in fact lies near the northwestern extent of the plant's natural range, which extends throughout most of the southeastern U.S. It is easy to recognize by the strong odor emitted by crushed foliage.
+Other info. - This interesting and distinctive species is found mostly in the southern quarter of the state.
+This is near the northwestern extent of the plant's natural range, which extends throughout most of the southeastern U.S. It is easy to recognize by the strong and distinctive odor emitted by crushed foliage.
 Some have described the aroma as akin to camphor, and in fact the specific epithet camphorata means "camphor-scented."
 However, individuals actually familiar with the aroma of camphor will find very little similarity to this plant's smell, which might be better described as fetid.
 A single plant in my press was sufficient to imbue the entire room with this disagreeable stench, which persisted for some time.
 The species can be distinguished from its lookalike by its petiolate leaves.
 Those of P. foetida are sessile and clasp the stem.

 Photographs taken off Moores Mill Rd., Auburn, AL., 8-26-04 (DETenaglia); also at Otter Slough Conservation Area, Stoddard County, MO, 8-19-2013, and Big Cane Conservation Area, Butler County, MO, 9-7-2019 (SRTurner).